brandwatchsteve/puzzler/README.md

 The program runs in four stages:

   - extract the words from the specified dictionary (/usr/share/dict/words by default)
-  - generate the BigramTreeIndex'es for the horizontal and possibly vertical processing
+  - generate the BigramIndexTrees for the horizontal and if different vertical axes
   - generate a list of valid words for the first row of the grid
   - solve the grid row-by-row (top-down) until either a solution is found or all possible words have been exhausted